RareSeas/GIGAIII_bioinformatics_workshop/Lessons_Day1/Intro_to_annotation_Rhodes.md

 ##Note: your directory name may be slightly different, use ls to see what the directory name is before the copy

+2.)
+Make a blast database of the genome for searching.

 ```
 makeblastdb -in longest_orfs.pep -dbtype prot -title Bugula.pep -out Bugula.pep

 ```

-This creates a blast database for sesarching.
+3.)
 Let's blast our sequences to see if we get a result.

 ```
-export GOI="~/annotation/MyD88.fasta"

-blastp -query MyD88.fasta -db Bugula.pep -outfmt 6 -evalue 1e-5 -out blastp.MyD88.Bugula.pep.outfmt6
+blastp -query ~/annotation/MyD88.fasta -db Bugula.pep -outfmt 6 -evalue 1e-5 -out blastp.MyD88.Bugula.pep.outfmt6

 ```
 ## Note: outfmt6 is a very versatile tool that can be used to output your gene hits as a table, read more about it here: